chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 role create
 -----------------------------------------------------
-The following ``knife role create`` settings can be added to the knife.rb file:
+The following ``knife role create`` settings can be added to the config.rb file:

 ``knife[:description]``
    Adds the the ``--description`` option.

 role from file
 -----------------------------------------------------
-The following ``knife role from file`` settings can be added to the knife.rb file:
+The following ``knife role from file`` settings can be added to the config.rb file:

 ``knife[:print_after]``
    Adds the the ``--print-after`` option.

 role show
 -----------------------------------------------------
-The following ``knife role show`` settings can be added to the knife.rb file:
+The following ``knife role show`` settings can be added to the config.rb file:

 ``knife[:environment]``
    Adds the the ``--environment`` option.

 ssh
 -----------------------------------------------------
-The following ``knife ssh`` settings can be added to the knife.rb file:
+The following ``knife ssh`` settings can be added to the config.rb file:

 ``knife[:concurrency]``
    Adds the the ``--concurrency`` option.